 Make Your Trainer Smart

+Up here in the mountains of Northern Utah, the leaves have fallen and the trails are quickly filling in with snow.
+Mountain passes are closed, and any outdoor rides are a bundled-up somber affair.
 More and more people are turning to indoor cycling to keep their fitness up and to keep morale high.
-The digital age offers plenty of options to keep up with the social side of our cycling: Zwift, TrainerRoad, Strava, and Sufferfest have social aspects to keep your riding buddies close at hand and track your training.
+Luckily, the digital age offers plenty of options to maintain our fitness and keep up with the social side of our cycling: Zwift, TrainerRoad, Strava, and Sufferfest have social aspects to keep your riding buddies close at hand and track your training.

 How does it work?